OlivierBinette/blog/_posts/2019-04-10-the-significance-of-the-adjusted-r-squared.md

 ### A Dual perspective on nested model comparison

 The whole point of nested model comparison is to see if the new covariates in $\tilde X$, i.e. those that are not part of $\text{Span}(X)$, bring new information about $Y$.
-In the context of an exploratory analysis where the observations and predictors are all observed, we propose to change the perspective to following testing procedure:
+In the context of an exploratory analysis where the observations and predictors are all observed, we propose to change our perspective to the following testing procedure:

 1. condition on the observation of $Y$ and $X$ (consider them fixed, observed values);
 2. tests if the new covariates in $\tilde X$ are random noise.